State and Local Climate and Energy Program

 Analyses that Used COBRA

 Following are a few examples of ways COBRA has been used:

 - Benefits of Early State Action in Environmental Regulation of Electric Utilities: North Carolina’s Clean Smokestacks Act

 - Retrospective Benefit-Cost Evaluation of U.S. DOE Geothermal Technologies R&D Program Investments (PDF) (168 pp, 1.7M)

 - Retrospective Benefit-Cost Evaluation of U.S. DOE Wind Energy R&D Program (PDF) (112 pp, 1.4M)

 Please fill out the form below.
 EPA requests contact information to help us better support users and to send occasional e-mails about model updates.
+You may choose not to provide your contact information.
 Users must have at least 2 GB free hard drive space and 256 MB of RAM.